 Native bluebells are a sign of ancient woodland and this spring show of blue has delighted visitors to Belleek Wood down the generations.

-Further along the trail, the sloping banks of the burial mound, on top of which sits the eerie mausoleum of the once local landlord, echoed to the cheerful sounds of inquisitive school children enjoying their Easter break.
+Further along the trail, the sloping banks of the burial mound, on top of which sits the eerie mausoleum of the once local landlord, echoed the cheerful sounds of inquisitive school children enjoying their Easter break.

 Garlanded in bluebells, the monument that is the final resting place of Sir Francis Arthur Knox-Gore, who died on the 21st of May 1873, was designed by the famous Irish architect, J.F.
 Fuller (1835-1924).